open-compass/VLMEvalKit/docs/en/DIVE-Bench.md

 These three selected profiles were validated on the educational split.
 Running them on high-motion is a new evaluation, **not** a reproduction of the old site's `grt_llava_ov_0_5b` historical high-motion row, which used a different wrapper.
+The historical wrapper's frame protocol was not aligned to the eight-frame, full-clip reference: the source audit found fewer than eight input frames for 787 of its first 1,000 clips and a ten-second truncation affecting 148 clips.
+That legacy row is not a fair matched-protocol comparison against eight-frame baselines and must not support a claim that GRT outperforms them.
+These counts audit sampling behavior, not a new GPU generation run; no historical scores or GRT algorithms are changed here.
 Patch-recompute ratios are not total-model FLOPs reductions; `effective_fps` in the release denotes sampling density, not request throughput.
 CPU tests verify registration, annotation handling, metric contracts and the adapter boundary;